fbpx

 What is a Workflow Engine?

-This digital tool can be transformative and help your team can focus on more exciting work.
+Automated workflows powered by great software can be transformative and will help your team to focus on more exciting work.

 Simply put, a workflow engine is a software tool designed to improve efficiency.
-With it, you can set up digital processes (workflows) that trigger as a response after certain actions have been taken.
+With it, you can set up an automated task (a workflow) that triggers after a certain action has been taken.

-It’s all managed by a management system that takes over specific manual processes that a person would otherwise be in charge of controlling.
+Often part of a bigger system (like job management software), workflows can take over specific manual processes that a person would otherwise be in charge of controlling.

-“Workflows route a series of tasks, pushing them from one step to the next.
-They not only automate tasks, but they also decrease decision-making processes by guiding the process to the most efficient step.”
+“Workflows not only automate tasks, but they also decrease decision-making processes by guiding the process to the most efficient step.”

 While workflow engines can be used to make sending emails, notifications, and filling in forms faster, they can also be used in more complex ways, as we’ll explore.